punktDe/rebirth/README.md

 How to use ?
 ------------

-- Optional: For each site where you want to restore orphaned nodes, you can create a "Trash" node.
+- Optional: For each site where you want to restore orphaned nodes, you can create a "RestoreTarget" node.
 This can be used as the automatically detected target for document node restoration.
 - Go to the CLI and run the restore command.